Taxed for a hobby or running a business – where do you cross the line?

 So at what point do you need to worry about the tax implications?

-Income received from a genuine hobby, meanwhile, is not taxable; but in a similar vein none of the expenses are deductable.
+Income received from a genuine hobby, meanwhile, is not taxable; but in a similar vein none of the expenses are deductible.
 A hobby photographer who buys a camera to film their children’s wedding can’t deduct the cost of the camera from their income!

 However, you must provide evidence to the ATO when income is derived from a genuine hobby.
 This is to avoid purchasers being required to withhold the top marginal tax rate from payments, as is normally required when conducting business with a seller that cannot provide an Australian Business Number (ABN).

 So how do you know for sure?
-The ATO has a checklist of sorts that assesses individual criteria to determine whether or the activity being conducted is a genuine hobby or a business, but there is no single factor that determines if you are in business.
+The ATO has a checklist of sorts that assesses individual criteria to determine whether or not the activity being conducted is a genuine hobby or a business, but there is no single factor that determines if you are in business.
 The factors that are considered include (but are not limited to!) the following:

 - Is your reason for doing the activity commercial or recreational?